 I'm Michael and I'm a photographer.
-Have been for most of my life.
+Had been for most of my life.
 Picked up my first real camera, as a hobbyist, in the early 1970's.
 By the late 1970's I shot my first professional assignment...a wedding.
 In 1984 I left a lucrative job in corporate America to pursue a career in photography full time.
-I opened a studio on Larkfield Road in the village of East Northport, New York and I'm still here some 30 years later.
-That is all I'm going to say about my job.
-If you're interested in my professional education, accomplishments and accolades check out the "Info" pages of this web site.
+I opened a studio on Larkfield Road in the village of East Northport, New York and stayed there until retiring in 2017.
+That is all I'm going to say about my "job".
+If you're interested in my professional education, accomplishments and accolades check out the "Accolades" page of this web site.
 I'm not going to bore you with those details here.
 This page is about Michael ONeill the person...not Michael ONeill the photographer.

 I am an avid motorcyclist and have probably logged in excess of a quarter million miles on two wheels in my lifetime.
 I've ridden as far north as the Gaspé peninsula in northeast Quebec Province...some 400 miles north of Halifax, Nova Scotia.
 I've ridden out of New York to Key West, Florida three times and have ridden in the deserts of Nevada and Arizona on more than one occasion.
-I've ridden the White Mountains of New Hampshire, the Green Mountains of Vermont, the Catskill and Adirondack Mountains of New York and The Pocono Mountains of Pennsylvania more times than I can remember.
-I've ridden the entire length of The Blue Ridge Mountain range twice.
-The Rocky Mountains are still on my bucket list.
-I'll make it out there soon.
+I've ridden the White Mountains of New Hampshire, the Green Mountains of Vermont, the Catskill and Adirondack Mountains of New York and The Pocono Mountains of Pennsylvania, The Great Smoky Mountains in eastern Tennessee & North Carolina, and the Appalachian mountains in West Virginia more times than I can remember.
+The Rocky Mountains, The Grand Tetons, The Canadian Rockies, The Pacific Coast Highway and The Badlands of South Dakota are still on my bucket list.
+I'll make it to those places soon.